uviclibraries/genai-pathway/index.md

 Generative AI (GenAI) tools can be helpful for subject-area experts, making their work more efficient.
 However, for those who lack expertise in a specific field, these tools can lead to problems if they don't carefully verify the facts and analysis provided by GenAI tools.
 <img src="images/ai-double-edge-sword.png" style="float:right;width:300px;padding:10px;" alt="Double edge sword">

-This GenAI workshop series is designed to help subject area experts and non-experts alike.
-Our goal is to help meet the diverse needs of students, faculty, & staff by offering training on foundational to advanced research & productivity skills:
+This workshop series is designed to help subject area experts and non-experts, and help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training:
    - **[Introductory](#introductory-workshops)**
    - **[Intermediate](#intermediate-workshops)**
    - **[Advanced](#advanced-workshops)**